Olga Rapay-Markish

-Olga Rapay-Markish (1 August 1929 – 1 February 2012; Ольга Перецівна Рапай-Маркіш, Ольга Петровна Рапай, אולגה רפאי-מרקיש) was one of the best-known Ukrainian ceramicists of her era.
-She is especially noted for her large decorative works on buildings throughout Kiev.
-Previous to her architectural decoration, she worked as a ceramicist at the Kiev Experimental Ceramic Art Factory, where she was known for her delicate figurines as well as her paintings on china and dishware.
+Olga Rapay-Markish or Olha Rapai-Markish (1 August 1929 – 1 February 2012; Ольга Перецівна Рапай-Маркіш, Ольга Петровна Рапай, אולגה רפאי-מרקיש) was one of the best-known Ukrainian ceramicists of her era.
+She is especially noted for her large decorative works on buildings throughout Kyiv.
+Previous to her architectural decoration, she worked as a ceramicist at the Kyiv Experimental Ceramic Art Factory, where she was known for her delicate figurines as well as her paintings on china and dishware.

 Biography

-Olga Peretsіvna Markіsh was born on 1 August 1929 in Kharkiv, Ukrainian Soviet Socialist Republic, to Zinaida Joffe and Peretz Markish.
-Her father was a Soviet Jewish writer and her mother was a translator and interpreter.
+Olga Peretsіvna Markіsh was born on 1 August 1929 in Kharkiv, Ukrainian Soviet Socialist Republic, to Zinaida Joffe or Yoffe and Peretz Markish.
+Her father was a Soviet Jewish writer in Yiddish and her mother was a translator and interpreter.
 Her mother had left Peretz, though they were married, while still pregnant with Olga because there were many other women around Peretz.
-Joffe took Olga to live in the Jewish settlement in Zaporozhye with her grandparents in 1930 and went to work as a nurse and translator for the Red Army.
+Joffe took Olga to live in the Jewish settlement in Zaporizhzhia with her grandparents in 1930 and went to work as a nurse and translator for the Red Army.
 In 1934, after Joffe had remarried Boris Tkachenko, she returned for her daughter.
-Olga and her sister Maya were then taken to Kiev, where they remained until Tkachenko's arrest.
+Olga and her sister Maya were then taken to Kyiv, where they remained until Tkachenko's arrest.
 He was arrested in 1937 during the Great Purge and shot.
 As was the law, her mother was then arrested as the wife of a convicted criminal and sent to a gulag (work camp).
 Because Olga was not Tkachenko's daughter, she was sent to Moscow to live with her father and his new wife, Esther, with their sons Shimon and David.

 During World War II, Peretz evacuated his family to Tashkent, Uzbekistan.
-A few years after the war's end, around 1947, Olga was taken to Kiev, where she began studying at the Institute of Art History.
+A few years after the war's end, around 1947, Olga was taken to Kyiv, where she began studying at the Institute of Art History.
 In 1949, the Soviet Union began a wave of Jewish purges, wherein the NKVD arrested members of the Anti-Fascist Committee, including her father.
 Peretz was executed in 1952 on charges of "Jewish nationalism", and his family was exiled to Kazakhstan to serve a ten-year sentence as enemies of the people.
 For two years they were shuttled between northern Kazakhstan and Abakan, in the Khakassia region of southern Siberia.

 In the early 1950s, Olga Markish had begun a relationship with Nikolay Rapay, and though she was exiled, he visited her and they became engaged.
-She gave birth to her daughter Ekaterina while still in exile.
+She gave birth to her daughter Kateryna while still in exile.
 In 1955, after the death of Stalin, the family returned to Moscow and were rehabilitated.
-Rapay went and retrieved Markish and together they returned to Kiev, where she completed her studies in 1956 with a degree from the sculpture department.
+Rapay went and retrieved Markish and together they returned to Kyiv, where she completed her studies in 1956 with a degree from the sculpture department.
 Her student project "Uzbechka" was acclaimed and accepted for mass production.